c0deritter/knight-sql/README.md

 query.values() == [ 30, '%ert%' ]
 ```

-#### Any other value
+#### Arbitrary value

-Any other value like a `Date` will be replaced by a parameter token and is put into the array of values.
+Arbitrary values like of type `Date` will be replaced by a parameter token and are put into the array of values.

 ```typescript
 let birthday = new Date(1982, 3, 28)